-- Bite the bullet, make the decision – How often do we jump the gun (there’s a theme here!) and make a rash decision that doesn’t work out as hoped?
-From this, we assume other decisions will end in similar outcomes, however, using the above, your decisions won’t be so random but rather calculated!
+- Bite the bullet, make the decision – How often do we jump the gun and make a rash decision that does not work out as hoped?
+From this, we assume other decisions will end in similar outcomes, however, using the above, your decisions will not be so random but rather calculated!

 These are but an informal way of introducing ways to help decision

 making.
 Coaching to Success utilise these and other tools to help you with the process.